Motherboards are pretty complex instruments. Essentially, every computer has one, and it plays many different roles.

-There are many factors that differentiate one chipset from the other and hence affect the price point as well:
+Many factors differentiate one chipset from the other and hence affect the price point as well:

 Newer chipsets feature support for newer CPUs.
-For instance, the older Intel Z390 offers support for the LGA1151 socket for 8th and 9th Gen CPU.
+For instance, the older Intel Z390 supports the LGA1151 socket for 8th and 9th Gen CPUs.

-How Many PCIe Lanes and Ports the Motherboard has
+How Many PCIe Lanes and Ports does the motherboard have

-The more PCIe lanes you have, the more expansion cards you would be able to install on your PC.
+The more PCIe lanes you have, the more expansion cards you can install on your PC.

 Motherboards have a limited amount of PCIe lanes.
 More premium chipsets offer more PCIe lanes.

-In addition to that, cheaper motherboard have fewer PCIe expansion slots.
+In addition to that, cheaper motherboards have fewer PCIe expansion slots.

-Newer chipsets support newer PCIe version.
+Newer chipsets support newer PCIe versions.
 Every PCIe version doubles the transfer speed compared to the previous generation.

-With newer PCIe version, your system would be able to support much faster and efficient expansion cards.
+With the newer PCIe version, your system could support faster and more efficient expansion cards.

 Also Read: Which Motherboards Support PCIe 4.0?